Iadvd/RetrocomputingZXSpectrum/GameExamples/tb/README.md

 # How to play the .tap file?

 1. Install Fuse ZX Spectrum emulator (use the emulation of the 48K version)  + Spectranet emulator.
 If Spectranet is correctly installed you will get a local IP for the Spectrum.
+You will need to verify that the computer is not using a firewall or at least that the port 8081 is open and available to be used for a TCP/IP protocol connection.

 2. Download tb.tap and load it into Fuse.
 You will see the loading screen and then a text screen saying: "Trabajo Basura.
 Android Virtual Joystick compatible version.
 Wait or any key to cancel."